crytic/slither/README.md

 73 | `constable-states` | [State variables that could be declared constant](https://github.com/crytic/slither/wiki/Detector-Documentation#state-variables-that-could-be-declared-constant) | Optimization | High
 74 | `external-function` | [Public function that could be declared external](https://github.com/crytic/slither/wiki/Detector-Documentation#public-function-that-could-be-declared-external) | Optimization | High

-See the [Detectors Documentation](https://github.com/crytic/slither/wiki/Detector-Documentation) for more information.
+For more information, see
+- The [Detector Documentation](https://github.com/crytic/slither/wiki/Detector-Documentation) for details on each detector
+- The [Detection Selection](https://github.com/crytic/slither/wiki/Usage#detector-selection) to run only selected detectors.
 By default, all the detectors are run.

-Check out [Crytic](https://crytic.io/) to get access to additional Slither's detectors and GitHub integration.
+- The [Triage Mode](https://github.com/crytic/slither/wiki/Usage#triage-mode) to filter individual results

 ## Printers